 Growing up and living in such an atmosphere of militancy, warfare and conflict women could be as formidable as men, even though they would normally play subservient roles in that society in times of relative peace.
 But when the survival of a family was at stake, the Illyrians could call on their strongest, bravest and most daring women to lead the clan to success and victory.
 This tradition required a woman to take an oath of sworn virginity, and by doing this she could fill the role of tribal chief or leader.
 If her father, husband or brother was such a chief and was killed in battle the wife or sister could vow to dedicate herself to protecting, leading and guiding the clan.
 She could lead bands of armed warriors into battle and throw herself into the fray, and exact vengeance on those who challenged the honor of the fis, the unit of extended families related by blood and intermarriage that comprised the clan.
 This custom of the sworn virgin has survived in the Albanian mountains into the 20th century and it is said that there are even a few such women yet alive now, in the 21st.
 While the custom is finally dying out as the isolated herding and small plot farming lifestyle of the mountaineer has been transformed by the internet and the cell phone, the tradition of the sworn virgin can be traced back to the days of the Illyrians who, like the Spartans, encouraged their women in the arts of war and fighting skills.
 Perhaps we could similarly note the role of virgin queens, as in the example of England's virgin queen Elizabeth I who united the warring Protestant and Catholic religious factions in her country, lead England in war to defeat the mighty Spanish Armada- making her nation a force to be reckoned with in the politically tumultuous world of the 16th century, and who ushered in an era of literature, art and music noting the names of two 'Williams' such as Shakespeare and the composer Byrd that rivaled the glory of Renaissance Italy.
 It was under her reign that England would become known not simply as Britain, but Great Britain.

-The Illyrian settlements were becoming overpopulated and the crowded mountain citadels could no longer support the increase in human population, as blood feuds among the clans and war with the neighboring Greeks, Thracians and Celts on their borders became the norm for the people living in the mountains.
-Driven by necessity as the predominantly rocky soil was difficult to farm and provide enough food for all they were forced to move and migrate as ancient people did and modern people still do, and find new prospects.
+The Illyrian settlements were becoming overpopulated and the crowded mountain citadels could no longer support the increase in human population, as blood feuds among the clans and war with the neighboring Greeks, Thracians and the encroaching Celts on their borders became the norm for the people living in the mountains.
+Driven by necessity as the predominantly rocky soil was difficult to farm and unable to provide enough food for all they were forced to move and migrate as ancient people did and modern people still do, and find new prospects.
 To do this and succeed, however, they needed organization and the unity that only a genius leader could provide.
 The unwritten code of the mountains provided a sense of order in that environment but it didn't unite warring clans and tribes into a nation with common goals and aspirations.

-The Greek city states, though divided, already achieved that sense of cultural unity and linguistic identity and across the Adriatic sea the Latin tribes came together and created what was to become the new power in the Mediterranean and indeed much of Europe and the Near East- Rome.
-Our word piracy is from the ancient Greek language, meaning a brigand, this in turn stemming from the Hellenic verb word for 'attempt'.
+The Greek city states, though divided, already achieved that sense of cultural unity and linguistic identity and across the Adriatic sea the Latin tribes came together and created what was to become the new power in the Mediterranean and eventually much of Europe and the Near East- Rome.
+Our word piracy is from the ancient Greek language, meaning a brigand, this in turn stemming from the Hellenic verb for 'attempt'.
 There has always been piracy in the Mediterranean but in particular Illyrian piracy was condoned by the kings and queens of that ancient society.
-What the Illyrians began to do was claim their waters as their own, as in the transliteration of the Ionian Sea, Deti Jone (lit. our sea) and demand tribute as their neighbors did for plying those waters.
+What the Illyrians began to do was claim their waters as their own, as in the word etymology of the Ionian Sea, Deti Jone (lit. our sea) and demand tribute as their neighbors did for plying those waters.
 More than just demanding tribute though, the Illyrians became fierce and aggressive pirates who would not only stop vessels and demand tribute, but would attack and board ships at will, taking cargo and booty as well as slaves back to their rocky ports along the Dalmatian coast.
 Their tactic was to set out of their well concealed harbors, surround a ship with their smaller craft like hornets.
 These vessels were quite speedy as they utilized both sail and oars.
 Sometimes four or five of these ships would be tied together and attack as one, abreast.
 The impact of the unified galleys ramming into a larger one was enough to frighten the victim, as such an impact would disable the vessel.
 If the ship being attacked refused to acknowledge the danger the other Illyrian vessels would attack from all directions, board the galley and engage in fierce hand to hand combat until most of the crew was either killed or enslaved.
 If the merchant galley was damaged due to the tactic of ramming it was abandoned, otherwise it would be taken as booty and added to the Illyrian fleet.
 The historian Polybius wrote of the effects of Illyrian piracy in his records, which covered the tumultuous era from 240 BC to about 146 BC: “So powerful did the Illyrians become that by 230 BC no honest traders wished to participate in maritime commerce.”

 Needless to say, this became an annoying problem to Greek and Roman business as supplies and profits from the east- from Phoenicia, Egypt and Persia were threatened.
 No vessel sailing the Mediterranean from any nation at the time was immune from Illyrian attacks and plundering.
 To counter the threat the new rising power in the West called Rome chose to lead and take advantage of the opportunity so as to be seen the vanguard and savior who would vanquish the pirates and bring stability and safety to Mediterranean shipping.
 Of course, Rome was on the rise and this endeavor was for imperialistic purposes in as much as it was for the display of moral principle.